Cerberus2077/k8s-ops/docker_k8s.md

 [control-plane] Creating static Pod manifest for "kube-scheduler" [etcd] Creating static Pod manifest for local etcd in "/etc/kubernetes/manifests" [wait-control-plane] Waiting for the kubelet to boot up the control plane as static Pods from directory "/etc/kubernetes/manifests".
 This can take up to 4m0s
-[apiclient] All control plane components are healthy after 10.504175 seconds [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config-1.22" in namespace kube-system with the configuration for the kubelets in the cluster
+[apiclient] All control plane components are healthy after 13.504543 seconds [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config-1.23" in namespace kube-system with the configuration for the kubelets in the cluster
+NOTE: The "kubelet-config-1.23" naming of the kubelet ConfigMap is deprecated.
+Once the UnversionedKubeletConfigMap feature gate graduates to Beta the default name will become just "kubelet-config".
+Kubeadm upgrade will handle this transition transparently.
 [upload-certs] Skipping phase.
 Please see --upload-certs [mark-control-plane] Marking the node master as control-plane by adding the labels: [node-role.kubernetes.io/master(deprecated) node-role.kubernetes.io/control-plane node.kubernetes.io/exclude-from-external-load-balancers]
 [mark-control-plane] Marking the node master as control-plane by adding the taints [node-role.kubernetes.io/master:NoSchedule]